Upcoming Events

 This event is free to attend but vehicle admission into the park is required.

-This event costs $5/person in support of our nonprofit's mission.
-Vehicle admission into the park is required.
+This event costs $5/person.
+Vehicle admission into the park is a separate and required fee.

 Join Certified Meditation and Mindfulness Teacher and Volunteer Wisconsin Master Naturalist Kelly Gillespie for a guided mindful hike designed to cultivate mindfulness, reduce stress, and enhance overall well-being.
 This immersive experience includes a brief meditation and simple mindfulness practices to help you strengthen your ability to stay present.
 Along the way, Kelly will share fascinating insights into the powerful mental and physical benefits of spending time in nature.